After School Program

-Science Olympiads is a team activity for students in grades 6–8 to learn skills covering a variety of topics, such as Disease Detectives, Fossils and Engineering/Build Events.
+Science Olympiads is a team activity for students in grades 6–8 to learn skills covering 23 events involving Engineering, problem-solving, experimentation and research.
 Students may participate in 2 or more events.
 The first meeting will be held on Wednesday, October 4, from 3:30 pm - 4:30 pm.
 Everyone is welcome to participate.

 All students interested in trying out will be expected to: